-Checklist for Mom:

-- Insurance or public aid card

-- Lipstick/lip balm

-- □ Warm socks

-- Lotion or oil for a massage (if you like)

-- Robe (optional)

-- □ Slippers

-- Head band for long hair

-- One or two or more bras (front-opening nursing bras if you plan to breastfeed your baby)

-- Underwear (3 or 4 pairs)

-- Personal hygiene items: (toothbrush, toothpaste, comb, brush, deodorant, shampoo, soap, etc.)

-- Extra clothing and snacks for your partner, friend or family member who will be with you during the birth

-- Cosmetics

-- List of phone numbers and people to call after the birth

-- Going home outfit for mom (loose clothing)

-- Cord blood donation kit
+Checklist for Mom: Schedule postpartum appointment Insurance card Lipstick/lip balm Warm socks Lotion or oil for a massage (if you like) Robe (optional) Slippers Checklist for Baby: Baby hat Hair tie to hold your hair back Going home outfit and blanket One or two or more bras (front-opening nursing for the baby bras if you plan to breastfeed your baby) Car seat (Please have the car Underwear (3 or 4 pairs) seat installed in the car before labor.)
+Personal hygiene items: (toothbrush, toothpaste, comb, brush, deodorant, shampoo, soap, etc.) List of phone numbers and people to call after the birth Cosmetics Going home outfit for mom (loose clothing)